khilang/khi/reference.md

 ## Expression

 An *expression* is a textual representation of a [value](#value).
-It is a nonblank sequence of terms and tilde operators `~` which may have whitespace in between them.
+It is a nonblank sequence of terms and ampersand operators `&` which may have whitespace in between them.
 Every [value](#value) can be represented by an expression.

-Tilde `~` is an operator which discards adjacent whitespace. *Discarded whitespace* is ignored in compound expressions and text terms.
-A tilde can be placed before or after all the terms, but will have no effect.
-A tilde can stand in for an empty expression, since an expression cannot be blank.
+Ampersand `&` is an operator which discards adjacent whitespace. *Discarded whitespace* is ignored in compound expressions and text terms.
+An `&` can be placed before or after all the terms, but will have no effect.
+An `&` can stand in for an empty expression, since an expression cannot be blank.

 An *empty expression* is an expression with no terms.
 It represents [nil](#nil).